josephhilby/study-swamp-be/README.md

     ```
 5. Navigate to <http://localhost:8000/api/v1/>

-Note: If you have not set up the venv for python all commands that say `python3` should be replaced with `./.venv/bin/python3.13`.
+Note 1: If you have not set up the venv for python all commands that say `python3` should be replaced with `./.venv/bin/python3.13`.

 <br />